ldbc/ldbc_snb_interactive_v1_impls/README.md

     * **Inputs:**
         * The query substitution parameters are taken from the directory set in `ldbc.snb.interactive.parameters_dir` configuration property.
         * The update streams are the files from the `inserts` and `deletes` directories in the directory `ldbc.snb.interactive.updates_dir` configuration property.
-        * The goal of the benchmark is the achieve the best (lowest possible) `time_compression_ratio` value while ensuring that the 95% on-time requirement is kept (i.e. 95% of the queries can be started within 1 second of their scheduled time).
+        * The goal of the benchmark is to achieve the best (lowest possible) `time_compression_ratio` value while ensuring that the 95% on-time requirement is kept (i.e. 95% of the queries can be started within 1 second of their scheduled time).
 If your benchmark run returns "failed schedule audit", increase this number (which lowers the time compression rate) until it passes.
         * Set the `thread_count` property to the size of the thread pool for read operations.
         * For audited benchmarks, ensure that the `warmup` and `operation_count` properties are set so that the warmup and benchmark phases last for 30+ minutes and 2+ hours, respectively.
     * **Output:**